ryantd42/NY-Legislative-Git/2023/S1450A-2023/bill.md

   363-J. ADVERTISING.
   363-K. PROHIBITED PRACTICES OF LICENSEES.
   363-L. PENALTIES.
-  363-M. MINORITY- AND WOMEN-OWNED BUSINESS PROTECTION PROGRAM.
-  363-N. REGULATIONS.
+  363-M. REGULATIONS.
-  363-O. SEVERABILITY.
+  363-N. SEVERABILITY.
   §  363.
 DOING  BUSINESS  WITHOUT  LICENSE PROHIBITED.
 1. NO PERSON OR OTHER ENTITY SHALL ENGAGE  IN  THE  BUSINESS  OF  MAKING  OR  SOLICITING COMMERCIAL  FINANCING  PRODUCTS  TO BUSINESSES LOCATED IN NEW YORK STATE

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02866-01-3
+  LBD02866-02-3
- S. 1450  2
+ S. 1450--A  2

  EXCEPT AS AUTHORIZED BY THIS  ARTICLE  AND  WITHOUT  FIRST  OBTAINING  A LICENSE FROM THE SUPERINTENDENT.
   2. FOR  THE  PURPOSES  OF  THIS  ARTICLE, A PERSON OR ENTITY SHALL BE CONSIDERED AS ENGAGING IN THE BUSINESS OF  MAKING  COMMERCIAL  FINANCING